May 14, 2020

 Or to those sisters who took up their perch

-Within the mazed coiffure that hid her boughs
+Within the mazed coiffure made of her boughs

 To sing each other’s sorrows in the dusk.